21 February 2020

 A Stocks and Shares ISA (also known as Investment ISA) allows you to invest in funds, bonds, and shares of individual companies.

-Keep in mind that there is always a risk involved when you invest in a stocks and shares ISA as there is no guaranteed return and the value of your investments could go up as well as down, meaning you could get back less than what you've paid in.
+Keep in mind that there is always a risk involved when you invest in a stocks and shares ISA as there is no guaranteed return and the value of your investments could go up as well as down.

 To open a stocks and shares ISA you usually have to be a UK resident and 18 years or over.